 - Frequent outbreaks

 Type 3 Acne is characterized by the presence of medium to large nodules and pustules that are frequently painful.
 With Type 3 acne, pimples are often associated with significant amounts of inflammation.
 Large whiteheads and large, painful red bumps (nodules and cysts) are common.
 Individual pimples can take a long time to resolve, up to 10-14 days.

 In type 3 acne, much of the inflammation and infection originates deeper in the skin tissue than in Acne Types 1 and 2.
 Because the source of the problem is deep within the skin, Type 3 acne is usually unresponsive to OTC medications, and many other topical treatments.

 Topical antibiotics and topical retinoids are often innefective treatments for people with Type 3 acne.
 In many cases, oral antibiotics, oral retinoids (Isotretinoin) and laser-based therapies are the only effective treatments.
 The increased inflammation associated with Type 3 acne poses a significant risk of permanent scarring.

 Type 4 Acne

-Type 4 acne is is usually completely non-responsive to over the counter medications.
-Topical antibiotics and retinoids are minimally effective, in most cases.
-Type 4 acne often requires aggressive oral antibiotic and/or oral retinoid treatments.
-Type 4 acne is a serious medical condition that should be evaluated immediately by a dermatologist, if at all possible.
-Type 4 acne can cause extensive damage to the skin and underlying structure, causing heavy scarring.
-Type 4 acne is often extremely painful, both physically and emotionally, and should be treated as aggressively as possible.
+Type 4 acne is generally non-responsive to OTC medications.
+Topical antibiotics, topical retinoids and naturopathic treatments are poorly effective in many cases.
+Type 4 acne is a serious medical condition that should be evaluated and treated immediately by a dermatologist, if possible.
+Treating Type 4 acne often requires aggressive treatment regimens that combine topical and oral pharmaceuticals.
+Type 4 acne is often extremely painful, both physically and psychologically.